top of page

 Conversely, he knows the blessings that are possible for those who seek restoration, work a solid recovery program, and pursue a relationship with God and Jesus Christ.

-Beginning his own recovery walk on April 19, 1997 combined with other life defining moments including the passing of his brother, Andy, to an overdose, the loss of his close, childhood friend, Craig, to a suicide, to extreme financial highs and lows, almost losing his wife, Donna, to significant health issues, and significant marital strains, Doug remained sober throughout these extreme ordeals, putting his faith in Christ, continuing to work on his own personal development and care, and getting into service of others.
+Beginning his own recovery walk on April 19, 1997 combined with other life defining moments including the passing of his brother, Andy, to an overdose, the loss of his close, childhood friend of 30 years, Craig, to a suicide, to extreme financial highs and lows, to significant health issues, Doug remained sober throughout these extreme ordeals, putting his faith in Christ, continuing to work on his own personal development and care, and getting into service of others.
 Raised in a devout Catholic family, Doug recommitted his life to Christ by getting baptized as an adult.

 Doug was with Albert in the early days of Recovery in the Pines and is now a partner and its Chief Operations Officer.
 Doug has previously held many high-level positions in a variety of professions, including VP of Sales and Marketing for a technology company, owning an award-winning fine dining restaurant, and owning and operating various other businesses.